In this API Testing post, we will learn the following

 API is an acronym and it stands for Application Programming Interface.
 API is a set of routines, protocols, and tools for building Software Applications.
-APIs specify how one software program should interact with other software program.
+APIs specify how one software program should interact with other software programs.

 Routine: a program that performs a particular task.
-Routine is also known as procedure, function or subroutine.
+Routine is also known as procedure, function, or subroutine.

 Protocols: A format for transmitting data between two systems.

 In simple words, API stands for Application Programming Interface.
 API acts as an interface between two software applications and allows the two software applications to communicate with each other.
-API is a collection of software functions which can be executed by another software program.
+API is a collection of software functions that can be executed by another software program.

 Let’s see some examples of an API in a more approachable way.